Deutschlandstipendium

 • Maximum funding period: Standard period of study in the respective degree program

-• Eligible courses of study: First, second or supplementary degree courses as well as Master's degree courses
+• Eligible degree programs: First, second or supplementary degree and Master's degree programs

 Additional Faculty-Specific Information & Selection Criteria